 The UN General Assembly has recognized the value of UN-NGLS’s work on several occasions.

 UN-NGLS closely monitors and reports on ongoing deliberations at the UN on its broad economic and social development, human rights, environment, peace and security agenda.
-It produces accessible and concise information, which is widely circulated among civil society actors, as well as UN and diplomatic circles through a database of more than 40,000 entries.
-Its communication and information programme includes a number of newsletters and handbooks on the UN System through e-Roundups, The 2015 Post, as well as extensive outreach through Facebook and Twitter.
+It produces accessible and concise information, which is widely circulated among civil society actors, as well as UN and diplomatic circles, including through through Facebook, Twitter, and YouTube.

 Facilitating civil society participation in UN processes and deliberations

 UN-NGLS offers its expertise and support to civil society organizations (CSO) in their work with the UN.
 UN-NGLS advises organizations on opportunities to engage with the UN and facilitates their participation in various UN processes and events (conferences, hearings, workshops, etc.).
-UN-NGLS has a specific commitment to enhance the participation of southern and underrepresented civil society actors.
+UN-NGLS has a specific commitment to enhance the participation of civil society representatives from the global south and underrepresented constituencies.

 Supporting the UN System in developing productive relationships with civil society